 The artwork here looks pretty fantastic, and I’m a fan of deck-building games like Dominion, so I think this looks pretty promising.

-A $50 contribution will get you your own copy of the game.
+A $50 contribution will get you your own copy of Space Dandy Galactic Deck-Building Game.
 The campaign (already fully funded) ends on April 8.

 Light & Dark is an expansion to the original Pandanté game, which is all about Pandas, gambling, and bluffing.
 No, seriously.
 It’s a little bit like Texas Hold’em, but no one gets eliminated and there’s less folding.